flashbots/suave-specs/specs/rigil/suave-chain.md

 ## TransactionRequest Serialization & Signing

-Transactions sent by users of SUAVE can take on two forms:
+Messages sent by users of SUAVE can take on two forms:
 1. Standard (legacy) Ethereum transaction
 2. `ConfidentialComputeRequest`

-Standard transactions are used to transfer SUAVE-ETH and deploy smart contracts to SUAVE.
-ConfidentialComputeRequests are a new [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718) transaction type, used to interact with SUAVE smart contracts.
+Standard transactions are used to transfer SUAVE-ETH and deploy smart contracts to SUAVE chain.
+ConfidentialComputeRequests are a new [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718) message type, used to interact with SUAVE smart contracts.

 All transactions are encoded with the [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718) RLP-encoding scheme (with [EIP-2930](https://eips.ethereum.org/EIPS/eip-2930) allowed), but `ConfidentialComputeRequest` takes on a special signature scheme that deviates slightly from the traditional method.